About Our Scholarship Donors

 After the war, Moe returned to Sioux Falls and worked for John Morrell & Company.

-Later, after his parents died, Moe stayed on at the family farm near Renner, determined to hold onto the land where he and his eight siblings had been raised.
+Later, after his parents died, Moe stayed on the family farm near Renner, determined to hold onto the land where he and his eight siblings had been raised.

 West Nidaros Lutheran Church in rural Crooks was a big reason why Moe’s ties to the area were so strong.